-Part 1; This section is for the parent to record their child's details, the family's contact details and also to list any professionals who have helped with the application process or who are currently supporting the child or young person.
+Part 1: This section is for the parent to record their child's details, the family's contact details and list any professionals who have helped with the application process, or who are currently supporting the child or young person.

-1(b) If you are the only person with parental responsibility please write in your details.
+1(b) If you are the only person with parental responsibility, please write in your details.
 If you share parental responsibility with someone else who lives at the same address, please write both names in the first box.
 By law, we also have to know if anyone else has parental responsibility for your child.
 Please include their name, address and contact details.

-Part 2; This is for the parents/carers to share their views.
-We strongly recommend that requests are made alongside the education setting where the child or young person attends or other relevant professionals and parents/carers or young people themselves, particularly if they are over the age of 16.
-In any event, a request made jointly between parents and schools is likely to provide the most detailed picture of a child and young person's needs and progress and the support currently in place.
+Part 2: This is for the parents/carers to share their views.
+We strongly recommend that requests are made alongside the education setting the child or young person attends, or other relevant professionals and parents/carers or young people themselves, particularly if they are over the age of 16.
+In any event, a request made jointly by parents and schools is likely to provide the most detailed picture of a child and young person's needs and progress and the support currently in place.

-Part 3; This is to record the child or young person's views.
-If possible, the child or young person should be encouraged to fill this section in themselves.
+Part 3: This is to record the child or young person's views.
+If possible, the child or young person should be encouraged to fill in this section themselves.
 If that is not possible, then please advise who is filling in the form on the child or young person's behalf.

-Part 4; This section is to set out information about the child or young person's health needs.
-It is important to understand that a child or young person may have complex health needs but no SENs; in these instances, it is likely that a robust health care plan will ensure that relevant support and interventions are in place and an EHC needs assessment or plan is not required.
+Part 4: This section is to set out information about the child or young person's health needs.
+It is important to understand that a child or young person may have complex health needs but no SENs.
+In these instances, it is likely that a robust health care plan will ensure that relevant support and interventions are in place and an EHC needs assessment or plan will not be required.

-Part 5; This section is to set out any information regarding social care needs.
+Part 5: This section is to set out any information regarding social care needs.
 This may not necessarily relate to direct input from social care services, but could be related to issues such as access to social activities or having personal care needs met.
-If you wish for someone from social care to contact you to consider if you require social care services please indicate this on the form.
-If an EHC needs assessment is agreed this will trigger a member of staff from social care to contact you.

-Part 6; This is for the school or setting to record their views of the child or young person's SENDs and the support put in place to address those needs.
+Part 6: This is for the school or setting to record their views of the child or young person's SENDs and the support put in place to address those needs.
 The information in this section is particularly relevant to the decision about whether or not an EHC needs assessment is required and therefore should be completed as fully as possible.

-Please set out how support has been reviewed and adapted through the assess, plan, do and review cycles (at least 2 terms if the child is of school age) and the evidence of the impact of this.
+Please set out how support has been reviewed and adapted through the 'assess, plan, do and review' cycles (at least terms if the child is of school age) and the evidence of the impact of this.
 There will need to be details of the child or young person's progress over time.
 If this information is not provided, it is unlikely that there will be sufficient evidence that an EHC needs assessment is required.

 It is expected that education settings will be selective about the additional documents they attach.
 Please be aware that all documents are available for parents/carers to see.
-Care must be taken to ensure that no other children's names are mentioned within the documents and all information shared should be compliant with the General Data Protection Regulation, (GDPR).
+Care must be taken to ensure that no other children's names are mentioned within the documents and all information shared should be complaint with the General Data Protection Regulation, (GDPR).
 It is unnecessary to attach documents such as the SEN policy or detailed logs of behaviour incidents.
 The majority of information should be extracted from education records.